jncc/nbnv/imt/README.md

 * develop - Loads up a simple static servicing server hosting the src folder on port 8080 of your localhost.
 Perform this after prep to begin development with instant updates to code reflected in the browser.
 Also performs a watch on the less css folder and performs LESS compilation when a .less file has been modified.

-* test - performs prep and jasmine
+* test - performs jasmine tests

-* build - Populates the dist folder with all the code optimized ready for deployment.
+* build - Executes Tests and then populates the dist folder with all the code optimized ready for deployment.

+* package - Performs a build and then compresses the dist folder into a imt.war file.
+Ready to publish in a Java Servlet Container